-- 1.3.2 The time and altitude (msl) at which a SOARING PERFORMANCE ends, both determined by the type of SOARING PERFORMANCE and the type of FINISH POINT claimed: - a.
-For a finish at landing, FINISH TIME is the time of landing and FINISH ALTITUDE is the landing site msl elevation.
+1.3.2 The time and altitude (MSL) at which a SOARING PERFORMANCE ends, both determined by the type of SOARING PERFORMANCE and the type of FINISH POINT claimed:

-- b.
+- a.
+For a finish at landing, FINISH TIME is the time of landing and FINISH ALTITUDE is the landing site MSL elevation. - b.
 When a declared FINISH POINT is required, and for any free CLOSED COURSE, FINISH TIME and ALTITUDE is taken at the FINISH LINE as the glider crosses in the direction of the last leg. - c.
 When a declared FINISH POINT is not required, FINISH TIME and ALTITUDE may be taken at the start of a MoP, a FIX selected as the FINISH POINT, or at time of landing, whichever occurs first.

+DURATION

-DURATION 1.3.3 The elapsed time between the START TIME and the FINISH TIME.
+1.3.3 The elapsed time between the START TIME and the FINISH TIME.

-LOSS OF HEIGHT 1.3.4 The START ALTITUDE minus the FINISH ALTITUDE.
-An excess LOSS OF HEIGHT shall be corrected as given in 2.4.4 for badges and in 3.1.5 and 3.1.6 for records.
+LOSS OF HEIGHT

+1.3.4 The START ALTITUDE minus the FINISH ALTITUDE.
+Given an excess LOSS OF HEIGHT, see 2.4.4 for badge claims and 3.1.5 for record claims.

-GAIN OF HEIGHT 1.3.5 The recorded altitude difference between a high point and a prior low point.
+GAIN OF HEIGHT

+1.3.5 The recorded altitude difference between a high point and a prior low point.

+OZ CORRECTION

-OZ CORRECTION 1.3.6 For each TURN POINT achieved only using the CYLINDER OZ, the OFFICIAL DISTANCE shall be decreased by 1 kilometre.
+1.3.6 For each TURN POINT achieved only using the CYLINDER OBSERVATION ZONE (OZ), the OFFICIAL DISTANCE shall be decreased by 1 kilometre.